 Dawa Bhutia, Founder of Dawas Ministries, was born and raised in India.
-Despite her father being a pastor, she lived a double-life, discontent, and feeling she had no purpose.
+Despite her father being a pastor, she lived a double life, discontent, and feeling she had no purpose.
 It wasn’t until she was 25 years old that she received a revelation of God’s love for her.
-It was then that she made the decision to believe on Jesus and make Him the Lord and Savior of her life.
+It was then that she decided to believe in Jesus and make Him the Lord and Savior of her life.

 Naba Raj Singh was born and grew up in Nepal.
 He received his formal education in Nepal and earned an Associates in Business Administration from Pokhara Multiple Campus.
 Similarly, he earned a BA in Biblical Studies from University of the Nations and a MA in Global Leadership from Fuller Theological Seminary.